Authority Hacker Review – Our Honest Reviews of The Authority Site System & Authority Hacker Pro

 After getting penalized by Google during the Penguin update and the fatigue of building up other people’s businesses, they started building their first authority site.

-Having the knowledge and good (and bad) experiences from their previous endeavors, they created Health Ambition, which at its peak reached over 150,000 visitors per month from Google alone.
+Having the knowledge and good (and bad) experiences from their previous endeavors, they created Health Ambition, which at its peak reached over 150,000 monthly visitors from Google alone.

-They were able to grow Health Ambition (and other sites) through white hat SEO, creating systems that allowed them to scale, and this all eventually led them to create their Authority Hacker blog.
+They were able to grow Health Ambition (and other authority sites) via SEO, creating systems that allowed them to scale, and this all eventually led them to create their blog on building authority sites.

 That was their story in a nutshell.

-AuthorityHacker.com teaches people how to have the same success they did with their authority site content and their two courses: The Authority Site System (TASS) and Authority Hacker Pro (AH Pro) - both deal with affiliate marketing sites that have become known as “authority websites” to the internet marketing world.
+AuthorityHacker.com teaches people how to have the same success they did with their authority site content and their two courses: The Authority Site System (TASS) and Authority Hacker Pro (AH Pro – aka.
+AHP) – both deal with affiliate marketing sites that have become known as “authority websites” to the internet marketing world.

-In this Authority Hacker review, I’ll be reviewing both The Authority Site System and AH Pro.
+In this Authority Hacker review, we’ll be covering both The Authority Site System and Authority Hacker Pro.

 The Authority Site System vs Authority Hacker Pro – What’s the Difference?